 - Providing information about the personal data of the shopper being used by the store and allowing the customer to change the settings.

 - Managing details of the data policies configured in the system and a detailed list of customers and the data policies that are active for a customer.

 You can use data policies to maintain compliance with various data protection laws, such as CCPA (California Consumer Privacy Act) or GDPR (General Data Protection Regulation).

-A data point refers to a specific information about a customer that Elastic Path Commerce collects.
-For example when a customer orders an item, Elastic Path Commerce collects information about the customer, such as the name, address, and email address.
+A data point refers to a specific field about a customer that Elastic Path Commerce collects.
+For example when a customer orders an item, Elastic Path Commerce collects information about the customer such as the name, address, and email address.

 Elastic Path Commerce collects customer data from the shopper profile, shopper addresses, submitted orders, or any personal information that is persisted with the cart.

 The system runs a scheduled job to delete data points if either the retention period of the data policy expires or consent is revoked.
 For more information, see the Data Point Revoked Consents Job and Expired Data Point Values Job documentation.
 By default, these jobs run daily at 2:00 am and 1:00 am, respectively.

 If a data point is used in one or more data policies, data is automatically removed only if the following conditions are met:

 - The customer has not provided consent for the data point in any other data policy

 - The retention period for all data policies using the data point is expired